Some Fundamental Theorems in Mathematics: Topology

 \section{Topology}

-The {\bf Zorn lemma} assures that that the Cartesian product of a non-empty family of non-empty sets is non-empty.
-The {\bf Zorn lemma} is equivalent to the {\bf axiom of choice} in the {\bf ZFC axiom system} and to the {\bf Tychonov theorem} in topology as below.
+The {\bf Zorn lemma} assures that the Cartesian product of a non-empty family of non-empty sets is non-empty.
+The {\bf Zorn lemma} is equivalent to the {\bf axiom of choice} C in the Zermelo-Frenkel {\bf ZFC axiom system} and also equivalent to the {\bf Tychonov theorem} in topology.
 Let $X=\prod_{i \in I} X_i$ denote the {\bf product} of topological spaces.
-The {\bf product topology} is the {\bf weakest topology} on $X$ which renders all {\bf projection functions} $\pi_i: X \to X_i$ continuous. \satz{ If all $X_i$ are compact, then $\prod_{i \in I} X_i$ is compact. }
+The {\bf product topology} is the {\bf weakest topology} on $X$ which renders all {\bf projection functions} $\pi_i: X \to X_i$ continuous.
+Here is Tychonov;s theorem \satz{ If all $X_i$ are compact, then $\prod_{i \in I} X_i$ is compact. }

 {\bf Zorn's lemma} is due to Kazimierz Kuratowski in 1922 and Max August Zorn in 1935.
 Andrey Nikolayevich Tykhonov proved his theorem in 1930.
-One application of the Zorn lemma is the {\bf Hahn-Banach theorem} in functional analysis, the existence of {\bf spanning trees} in infinite graphs or to the fact that commutative rings with units have {\bf maximal ideals}.
+One application of the Zorn lemma is the {\bf Hahn-Banach theorem} in functional analysis, the existence of {\bf spanning trees} in infinite graphs or the fact that commutative rings with units have {\bf maximal ideals}.
 For literature, see \cite{Jech2008}.